AngusAllen/udacity-tournament/README.md

 **deleteMatches()**

-Remove all match records from the database.
+Removes all match records from the database.

 **deletePlayers()**

-Remove all player records from the database.
+Removes all player records from the database.

 **countPlayers()**